Category theory for scientists (Old version)

 \chapter{Categories at work}

 We have now set up an understanding of the basic notions of category theory: categories, functors, natural transformations, and universal properties.
 We have discussed many sources of examples: orders, graphs, monoids, and databases.
-We begin this chapter with the notion of adjoint functors, which are like dictionaries that translate back and forth between different categories.
+We begin this chapter with the notion of {\em adjoint functors} (also known as {\em adjunctions}), which are like dictionaries that translate back and forth between different categories.